philberryman/ultimate-credit-card/README.md

 ### Future Improvements

 - Styling is a long way from perfect.
 - Better test coverage.
-Quite a minimal set of assetions are being made.
+Quite a minimal set of assertions are being made.
 One of the tests ended up being more e2e as wellso this should be refactored to either be a unit test or named as such as an e2e test.
 - The warnings mentioned above when tests are run.It seems like these aren't a real problem and would probably not exist if Hooks weren't being used (although more investigation is probably needed here).